 A good story always leaves a POSITIVE impact on its audience.

+How to Write a Brand Story that sells?
+Simply, deliver value.
 If the story is good, it will act as a very powerful tool for marketing.
-So, one must emphasize on a good story to maintain a compelling brand image in the market.
+So, one must emphasize a good story to maintain a compelling brand image in the market.